TESS grew from a founding partnership of the Geneva Graduate Institute and UNEP

 Marie-Laure Salles, Director, Geneva Graduate Institute

-Selection of funders of key TESS activities
+Selection of funders of TESS activities

 TESS is financed through a combination of grants and in-kind contributions from government and philanthropic donors as well as contractual arrangements to support the implementation of joint projects.
 TESS is independent and does not advocate on behalf of any specific government or stakeholders.